 Here’s what worked for me to stay motivated:

 Basically, this thing made me compete with myself in the best way possible.
 Oh, I did 14,000 steps yesterday?
 I can do 15,000 today.
 I did 82 active minutes on Thursday?
 I can go for 90 on Friday.
-It’s extremely satisfying to open up the app on my phone and see all of my goals turn green for the day, and since purchasing it I have not gone one day (save the hangover day) without walking at least 10,000 steps and being active for at least 45 minutes.
+It’s extremely satisfying to open up the app on my phone and see all of my goals turn green for the day, but I also don’t beat myself up if I don’t meet those goals.
+It’s all about what you feel best doing in the moment!
+I would never force myself to work out.

 I bought new workout clothes.